jabacat/jml/CONTRIBUTING.md

 ## GitHub branches and forks

-We ask that you not push any code directly to our main repositories, unless it is the very first commit to the repository.
+We ask that you not push any code directly to our repositories (the ones on `https://github.com/jabacat/`), unless it is the very first commit to the repository.
 Any commits that are directly pushed will be reverted.
+As outlined below, please commit code to `https://github.com/yourusername/` and then make a PR.

 ## How should I contribute my changes then?